Introduction

 - Christianity: From the Ground Up

-Christianity - For Christians
+Christianity - for Christians

 Here we are writing for Christians, and for anyone interested in Christian thought and practice.